 There is still more, however.
-Top employees today are interested in developing their own brand and their own platform (more on this in upcoming Blogs!).
+Top employees today are interested in developing their own brand and their own platform.
 They want to have an identity and stand for something – their BRAND.
 They want to have a setting or a stage where they can share what they have to offer and deliver the impact they want to have at work… and in life – their PLATFORM.

 This is a mindset top leaders and organizations need to embrace when dealing with top talent.
 Top leaders and organizations will learn to leverage this rather than fall prey to our natural tendency to be threatened by it.

 “Top leaders and organizations will design opportunities to align brands and platforms with top performers and to co-create opportunities, products, and services that work for all.”